thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - Delegate Reports.
 - Internal WCA emails.
 - Non-public personal information of competitors as described in the [WCA Privacy Statement](https://www.worldcubeassociation.org/privacy) and [Regulation 2d](https://www.worldcubeassociation.org/regulations/#2d).
   - Exception: contact information of competitors can be shared with their explicit permission.
-Permission grants are one-way; if Person A gives you permission to share their contact information with Person B, only give the contact information of Person A to Person B, and do not give Person B’s personal information to anyone else.
+Permission grants are one-way; if Person A gives you permission to share their contact information with Person B, only give the contact information of Person A to Person B, and do not give Person B's personal information to anyone else.
 - Personal information of WCA Staff.
 - Banned competitors list.